 In the event that flying is necessary, opt for a direct flight.
 Non-stop flights present a more fuel-efficient mode of airplane transportation.
 Plus, it saves much of the time you'd spend stopping over in different places.
 Similarly, budget airlines often have a lesser carbon footprint due to more passengers per flight.

-Tour operators play a significant role in promoting sustainable tourism and preserving (or harming) the natural environment.
+Tour operators significantly promote sustainable tourism and preserve (or harm) the natural environment.
 Whenever you want to book through a tour operator, choose those that support eco-friendly traveling.